How To Fluff Pillows and Cushions

 Your couch and lounge chair cushions work hard.
 They deserve a little pampering from time to time.

-This doesn’t mean you’re destined to a life of furniture that looks like its seen one too many late nights.
+This doesn't mean you're destined to a life of furniture that looks like it's seen one too many late nights.
 When you regularly fluff your pillows and cushions, you instantly breathe life back into your piece.
 It might just be the easiest room refresh possible.

 Different Fluff.
 Different Needs.